tarwn/lessthandot-hugo/blogs/content/posts/2010-05-03-ssis-a-difference-between-c-and-vb-in-a.md

 You will get the following friendly error.

-**Non-invocable member &#8216;Microsoft.SqlServer.Dts.Tasks.ScriptTask.ScriptObjectModel.Variables' cannot be used like a method.**
+**Non-invocable member 'Microsoft.SqlServer.Dts.Tasks.ScriptTask.ScriptObjectModel.Variables' cannot be used like a method.**

 Do you see what the error is in the code?